i-tozer/solana-grpc-showcase/README.md

-# Solana gRPC Showcase
+# Solana gRPC Exploration

-A demonstration project showcasing the implementation of gRPC with Solana blockchain.
-This repository serves as a technical showcase of integrating modern API technologies with blockchain infrastructure.
+A project exploring the implementation of gRPC with Solana blockchain.

 ## Overview

-This project demonstrates how to build a gRPC service layer on top of Solana blockchain, enabling efficient, type-safe, and bidirectional streaming communication for blockchain applications.
+This project explores how to build a gRPC service layer on top of Solana blockchain, enabling efficient, type-safe, and bidirectional streaming communication.

 ### What is gRPC?

-gRPC is a high-performance, open-source universal RPC framework developed by Google.
-It uses HTTP/2 for transport, Protocol Buffers as the interface description language, and provides features such as authentication, load balancing, and horizontal scaling.
+gRPC is an open-source RPC framework that uses HTTP/2 for transport and Protocol Buffers as the interface description language.

 ### What is Solana?

-Solana is a high-performance blockchain platform designed for decentralized applications and marketplaces.
-It offers fast transaction speeds, low costs, and a growing ecosystem of applications.
+Solana is a blockchain platform designed for decentralized applications with high transaction throughput.

 ## Features

-- **Bidirectional Streaming**: Real-time updates from the Solana blockchain
+- Bidirectional streaming for real-time blockchain data
-- **Type Safety**: Strongly typed interfaces using Protocol Buffers
+- Type-safe interfaces using Protocol Buffers
-- **High Performance**: Efficient binary serialization and HTTP/2 transport
-- **Cross-Platform**: Client libraries available in multiple languages
-- **Solana Integration**: Direct interaction with Solana blockchain
+- Direct interaction with Solana blockchain
-- **Performance Benchmarking**: Compare gRPC vs JSON-RPC performance
+- Performance benchmarking comparing gRPC vs JSON-RPC

 ## Project Structure

 ```
-solana-grpc-showcase/
+solana-grpc-exploration/
 ├── proto/                  # Protocol Buffer definitions
 ├── server/                 # gRPC server implementation
 │   ├── solana/             # Solana blockchain integration